 Members of the Royal Canadian Legion, Branch 613

-The Long Story Short – Rememberance Day Special
+The Long Story Short – Remembrance Day Special

 Canadian Warplane Museum, Canadian Legion Fonthill Branch 613, WW2 Vets